oauth-wg/oauth-transaction-tokens/draft-tulshibagwale-oauth-transaction-tokens-05.md

   * Claim Description: The purpose of the transaction
   * Change Controller: IESG
   * Specification Document: Section {{purpose}} of this specification

-# Security Considerations {#Security}

-## Txn-Token Lifetime
-A Txn-Token is not resistant to replay attacks.
-A long-lived Txn-Token therefore represents a risk if it is stored in a file, discovered by an attacker, and then replayed.
-For this reason, a Txn-Token lifetime must be kept short, not exceeding the lifetime of a call-chain.
-Even for long-running "batch" jobs, a longer lived access token should be used to initiate the request to the batch endpoint.
-It then obtains short-lived Txn-Tokens that may be used to authorize the call to downstream services in the call-chain.

-Because Txn-Tokens are short-lived, the Txn-Token response from the Txn-Token service does not contain the `refresh_token` field.
-A Txn-Token cannot be issued by presenting a `refresh_token`.

-The `expires_in` and `scope` fields of the OAuth 2.0 Token Exchange specification {{RFC8693}} are also not used in Txn-Token responses.
-The `expires_in` is not required since the issued token has an `exp` field, which indicates the token lifetime.
-The `scope` field is omitted from the request and therefore omitted in the response.

-## Sender Constrained Tokens
-Although Txn-Tokens are short-lived, they MAY be sender constrained as an additional layer of defence to prevent them from being re-used by a compromised or malicious workload under the control of a hostile actor.

-## Access Tokens
-When creating Txn-Tokens, the Txn-Token MUST NOT contain the Access Token presented to the external endpoint.
-If an Access Token is included in a Txn-Token, an attacker may extract the Access Token from the Txn-Token, and replay it to any Resource Server that can accept that Access Token.
-Txn-Token expiry does not protect against this attack since the Access Token may remain valid even after the Txn-Token has expired.

 --- back